MiguelCastillo/bit-runner/README.md

 # bit-runner
-JS Task Runner that's easily configured to run complex sequences of tasks.
+JavaScript Task Runner that's easily configured to run complex sequences of tasks.

 > The underlying engine is [bit loader](https://github.com/MiguelCastillo/bit-loader) to provide the *transformation* workflow.